The number of awesome places to visit on the South Island of New Zealand makes it difficult to list all of them!

 Best Places to Visit on the South Island

 Christchurch has had a difficult time of late, with the earthquakes in 2011 reducing the city to rubble.
 However, progress is being made and the city is slowly rising from the ashes.

 Despite this, the city is in much better shape now, but the scars are still visible.
-However, it still remains one of the best places to visit in the South Island!
+However, it remains one of the best places to visit on the South Island!

 Read more: Christchurch – The Broken City